numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

           Corresponds to the type number for legacy data types.
-Data types defined outside of NumPy and possibly future data types shipped with NumPy will have ``type_num`` set to -1, so this should not be relied on to descriminate between data types.
+Data types defined outside of NumPy and possibly future data types shipped with NumPy will have ``type_num`` set to -1, so this should not be relied on to discriminate between data types.

    .. c:member:: PyTypeObject *scalar_type